Team GB 'hugely confident' Tokyo Games will go ahead

-LONDON (Reuters) - Team GB Chef de Mission Mark England said on Wednesday he was confident the Tokyo Olympics would go ahead this year even if they would be different due to the COVID-19 pandemic.
+LONDON (Reuters) - Team GB Chef de Mission Mark England said on Wednesday he was confident the Tokyo Olympics would go ahead this year but athletes could expect them to be very different due to the COVID-19 pandemic.

+The Games, delayed from 2020 due to the novel coronavirus, are scheduled for July 23 to Aug.
+8 but Japan has expanded a state of emergency in the Tokyo area with cases of COVID-19 rising steadily.

-“We are hugely confident of the Games going ahead in the summer,” he told Reuters after announcing the selection of four shooting competitors.
+“We are hugely confident of the Games going ahead in the summer,” England told Reuters after announcing the selection of shooting hopefuls Kirsty Hegarty, Matt Coward-Holley, Aaron Heading and Seonaid McIntosh.

 “We certainly wouldn’t be announcing athletes if that wasn’t the case.”

-The Olympics, delayed from last year due to the new coronavirus, are scheduled for July 23 to Aug.
-8 but Japan has expanded a state of emergency in the Tokyo area with cases of COVID-19 rising steadily.

-England, who sits on an International Olympic Committee (IOC) working group, said the Games would look different with “incredibly comprehensive” health and safety protocols to protect athletes.
+England, who sits on an International Olympic Committee (IOC) working group, said there would be some “obvious pressure points” but “incredibly comprehensive” health and safety protocols would protect the athletes.

 A weekend survey by Japanese public broadcaster NHK showed most locals want to cancel or postpone the Games.